 What is a Condenser Coil?

 A condenser coil is on the outside of the house.
 In the winter, if it’s a heat pump, it’s absorbing heat from the air outside.
-In the summer it’s like the radiator of the AC unit – its biggest job is to get rid of the heat.
+In the summer, it’s like the radiator of the AC unit – its biggest job is to get rid of the heat.
 If that doesn’t happen, the unit won’t perform efficiently.

-Anything restricting the flow of air through the coil is going to affect the system’s performance, meaning the unit can’t cool properly.
+Anything restricting the flow of air through the coil is going to affect the system’s performance, meaning the unit won’t cool properly.
 The two main causes of restricted airflow on a condenser coil are debris buildup and bent coil fins.

 How to Clean AC Condenser Coils